UK floods: River levels rise as rain and wind sweep in

 In Wales, more than 16,000 properties remain without power following Wednesday's winds of up to 112mph.

-A man has died in hospital after being hit by a falling tree in his garden in Gwynedd during Wednesday's storm.Continue reading the main story
+A man has died in hospital after being hit by a falling tree in his garden in Gwynedd during Wednesday's storm.View the flood map by clicking on the image below

 The Environment Agency has issued 24 severe flood warnings covering parts of Cornwall, Devon, Somerset, Dorset, Gloucestershire, Hampshire, Berkshire and Surrey.